 Percy K. and Vida L.W.
-Hudson Professor, Biomedical Engineering; Director, Biomaterials & Interface Tissue Engineering Laboratory
+Hudson Professor of Biomedical Engineering; Senior Vice Dean of Faculty Affairs and Advancement; Director, Biomaterials & Interface Tissue Engineering Laboratory

 Interface tissue engineering.

 Helen H. Lu's research focuses on Orthopaedic Interface Tissue Engineering and the formation of complex tissue systems, with the goal of achieving integrative and functional repair of soft tissue injuries.
 Additionally, her research group is active in the design of novel biomaterials for orthopedic and dental applications.
 Her group has published extensively in biomaterials and tissue engineering, cell-material interactions as well as smart material design.